GavWood/KaaChat/readme.md

 Async wakewords etc.

-TODO
+NOTE

-Lets automate the Python installation of project so John doesn't need the packages.
+Current ChatGPT seems great value for a single user - but please don't rely on the token count being accurate / uptodate for enterprise.

-## Install instructions
+## Install instructions for Poetry

 1. Install Python3
 	* assuming you know have to do this yourself